 Pet-friendly travel continues to grow as more guests look for accommodations that welcome every member of the family, including pets.
-For short-term rental operators, that demand presents both opportunity and responsibility.
-While many operators worry about property damage, liability concerns, and guest complaints, the larger challenge often comes down to visibility and consistency.
+For short-term and mid-term rental operators, the demand presents both opportunity and responsibility.
+While many operators worry about property damage, liability concerns, and guest complaints, the larger challenge often comes down to how to increase revenue while controlling risk and increasing visibility and consistency.

 When operators have little information about the pets entering their properties, policy enforcement becomes reactive and unpredictable.
-PetScreening helps solve that problem by bringing structure, accountability, and transparency into the booking process.
+PetScreening helps solve that problem by bringing structure, accountability, and transparency into the reservation process.

 Travel habits have changed significantly over the last several years.
 Guests want flexibility, convenience, and experiences that reflect their everyday lives.
 For many travelers, that includes bringing pets along for the trip.